-A cash discount is a reduction in the amount of an invoice that the seller allows the buyer, in exchange for paying the invoice earlier than the normal payment date of the invoice.
+A cash discount is a reduction in the amount of an invoice that the seller allows the buyer.
+This discount is given in exchange for paying the invoice earlier than the normal payment date of the invoice.
 There are two reasons why the seller might make this offer:

 - To obtain earlier use of cash, which may be necessary if the seller is short of cash; or

 - To offer a discount for an immediate cash payment in order to entirely avoid the effort of billing the customer.